coderamen666/srd-v3.5-md/basic-rules-and-legal/special-abilities-and-conditions.md

 acids.

-Even when struck by magic or magic weapons, an incorporeal creature has a 50% chance to ignore any damage from a corporeal source---except for a force effector damage dealt by a ghost touch weapon.
+Even when struck by magic or magic weapons, an incorporeal creature has a 50% chance to ignore any damage from a corporeal source—except for a force effector damage dealt by a ghost touch weapon.

 Incorporeal creatures are immune to critical hits, extra damage from